 At The Pritchard Law Firm, we are known for our experience and professionalism.
 Although bankruptcy can carry quite a bit of social stigma, it is actually an honest solution.
 Bankruptcy allows individuals like you push the restart button on their debt and start over financially.
 We all deserve second chances.

-Texas allows for more generous bankruptcy exemption of certain assets, including unlimited homestead exemptions.
-In some cases, however, it may even benefit you to claim exemptions of a state in which you previously lived.
+Texas allows for generous bankruptcy exemption of certain assets, including homestead exemptions.
 We can go over all the details and let you know what you can expect out of your case.

-In some cases, there are debts which will not be discharged.
-This includes exempt property such as child support, criminal fines, court fees, restitution, alimony payments, student loans, and certain back taxes.
-Each state has its own exempt and non-exempt classifications, so it is important to have an attorney explain the differences to you before you file for bankruptcy.
+In some cases, certain debts will not be discharged.
+This can include child support, criminal fines, court fees, restitution, alimony payments, student loans, and certain back taxes.
+It is important to have an attorney explain the differences to you before you file for bankruptcy.

 Creditor harassment is very common for debtors.
 But when you file for bankruptcy, creditors are prohibited from contacting you about debt collection.